Visiting a Patient

 Contacting a Patient

-Friends and family may send email to a patient at Mary Free Bed.
+Friends and family may email a patient.
 The email will be printed by a staff member, placed in a sealed envelope and delivered to the appropriate patient.
 We suggest that e-cards have little or no animation so the entire message can be printed on paper.
 Send an email directly through any email account:

 - In the “To” field, type: email@example.com

 - In the “Subject” field, type the patient’s full name.

 Patient privacy laws prohibit Mary Free Bed staff from giving out patient room numbers.
 Our staff will ensure your correspondence is directed to the correct patient even if you do not indicate the patient’s room.

 - Following a patient online